As a through-and-through New Englander, I can’t say I know much about New Mexico.

 This moment came with mixed emotions.
 For one, I was thrilled to finally be here.
-Thinking back to my first days in Canada, as I struggled up the Goat Pass trail, my confidence was through the roof realizing how far I had came.
+Thinking back to my first days in Canada, as I struggled up the Goat Pass trail, my confidence was through the roof realizing how far I had come.

 But, the journey isn’t over, yet.
-And, New Mexico has a reputation of being a tough section to tackle.
+And, New Mexico has a reputation for being a tough section to tackle.
 Steep hills, rocky terrain, and miles of waterless desert make the next few hundred miles more than a formidable ending to this trip.

-New Mexico is like Master Hand from N64’s Smash Bros (the original, of course).
+New Mexico is like Master Hand from N64’s Smash Bros. (the original, of course).
 You’re going to take some damage, you might lose a life or two, and it’s going to be a long fight.

 There was, however, this teepee at the top of the hill, which was pretty sweet.